status-im/help.status.im/docs/en/your-profile-and-preferences/if-you-lose-your-status-password-or-recovery-phrase.md

 1. Verify if your recovery phrase is still [available in the Status app][back-up-your-recovery-phrase].
 If it's available, [back up your recovery phrase][back-up-your-recovery-phrase].
 Your wallet funds are safe and you don't need to do anything else.
 If it's not available, continue with the next step.
 1. Using a different device, [create a new Status profile][run-the-status-app-for-the-first-time].
 You can install another crypto wallet on the same device if you don't have any other.
 This creates a new key pair and default wallet address.
 1. Copy the new wallet address.
-1. From the Status profile where you lost your recovery phrase and password, [send all your crypto funds][send-crypto] to the new profile or wallet.
+1. From the Status profile where you lost your recovery phrase and password, [send all your wallet funds][send-crypto] to the new profile or wallet.

 --8<-- "includes/urls-en.txt"